• Facebook

 These French Onion Soup Dumplings put a tasty spin on a favored Chinese dish.
 Gruyere, chicken, and spinach-filled wontons are pan-fried and served in a rich and flavorful French onion soup broth.
 It’s the ultimate comfort food!

 When comfort foods collide, magic happens.
-So, when I saw a version of this dish made by Tieghan at Half Baked Harvest, I knew I had to give it a try.
 This dish combines homemade chicken dumplings inspired by xiaolongbao (Chinese soup dumplings) with warm and cozy French onion soup.

 The combination of these two classics delivers an irresistible fusion of flavors the whole family will love.
 You can serve them as a hearty meal or as an elegant appetizer but consider doubling the recipe because French onion soup dumplings go quick!